 The only thing missing is the WAKE-UP card.

-F_08 : You can include FREE cards in your dream.
+F_08: You may include FREE cards in your dream.

-BAD NIGHT cards (negative value cards): These cards show dreamers in orange, purple or green pyjamas.
+BAD NIGHT cards (negative-value cards): these cards show dreamers in orange, purple, or green pajamas.

-G_01: A player who has one of these cards can give it to any other player when their turn comes.
+G_01: A player who holds one of these cards may give it to any other player when their turn comes.

-The player can choose when to play these cards.
+The player may choose when to play these cards.

-G_02: Player who plays a BAD NIGHT card cannot play other cards at the same time.
+G_02: A player who plays a BAD NIGHT card may not play any other card at the same time.

-The player who plays a BAD NIGHT card does not suffer the penalty for the card.
-He or she makes it suffer.
+The player who plays a BAD NIGHT card does not suffer its penalty.
+He or she imposes it on another player.

-G_03: Once the BAD NIGHT card has been played, it is immediately placed in the DISCARD PILE.
+G_03: Once a BAD NIGHT card has been played, it is immediately placed in the DISCARD PILE.

 DETAILS AND CONSEQUENCES:

-The attacked player must return his dream in evolution to the DISCARD PILE.
+The attacked player must place their dream in progress into the DISCARD PILE.

-He places all those cards in the DISCARD PILE.
-He draws 5 new cards from the SOURCE PILE
+They place all those cards in the DISCARD PILE, then draw 5 new cards from the SOURCE PILE.

-The attacking player draws a card from each player's hand. hand.
-He returns any cards he doesn't like to the DISCARD PILE.
+The attacking player draws one card from each player’s hand.
+Any cards they do not wish to keep are placed in the DISCARD PILE.

-The attacked players then draw one card each in the source
+The attacked players then each draw one card from the SOURCE PILE.

 Players must always have 5 cards in their hand.

-This is a penalty card that can only be played once.
-Unless redrawn.
+This is a penalty card that can be played only once, unless it is drawn again.

-When a player is attacked by a "MOON HEAD" card, he got consequence according to the sense represented on the card.
+When a player is attacked by a “MOON HEAD” card, they suffer the consequence linked to the sense represented on the card.

-The attacked player must play one of the cards in his hand blind, for one turn.
-If he has memorized his deck, he can try to draw a card whose effects he knows.
-E.g., he can play a bad night card himself, etc.
+The attacked player must play one of the cards in their hand blindly for one turn.
+If they have memorized their hand, they may try to choose a card whose effects they know.
+For example, they may play a BAD NIGHT card themselves, etc.

-The attacked player discards as many cards from his hand as there are players.
+The attacked player discards as many cards from their hand as there are players.

-Each player receives the dream cards of the player being attacked.
-These players choose whether to use these cards for their hands, their dreams or the DISCARD PILE.
-If he has no DREAM, the consequences are null.
+The other players receive the dream cards belonging to the attacked player.
+Those players may choose whether to add these cards to their hands, to their dreams, or to the DISCARD PILE.
+If the attacked player has no DREAM, the effect is null.

-When an attacking player shows all players the "MOON HEAD" card with colored lips, players hand their decks to the player on their left.
+When an attacking player shows all players the “MOON HEAD” card with colored lips, the players pass their hands to the player on their left.

 The attacking player decides whether or not to take part in this exchange.

-The attacked player hands one of his dream cards to the attacker.
-Respect the matching codes.
-If the alignment of the DREAM codes is interrupted, the attacked player must remove that DREAM to the place where that card was.
+The attacked player gives one of their dream cards to the attacker.
+The matching codes must still be respected.
+If the alignment of the DREAM codes is broken, the attacked player must remove the DREAM up to the point where that card had been placed.

 H_07: Once used, the “MOON HEAD” cards are returned to the DISCARD PILE.

-H_08 REMEMBER: PLAYERS MUST ALWAYS HAVE 5 CARDS IN HAND UNLESS ONE OF THEM PLACES THE ALARM CARD AT THE END OF THE GAME.
+H_08: REMEMBER: PLAYERS MUST ALWAYS HAVE 5 CARDS IN HAND UNLESS ONE OF THEM PLACES THE WAKE-UP CARD AT THE END OF THE GAME.

 I_01: The DREAM FAIRY card

-The player simply has to show this card to defend himself from an attack.
+The player simply has to show this card in order to defend themselves from an attack.

 The attacking player loses 5 points (if any).

-I_02: Once used, the DREAM FAIRY cards are returned to the DISCARD PILE.
+I_02: Once used, DREAM FAIRY cards are returned to the DISCARD PILE.

-I_03: A player who manages to possess in his game 5 cards DREAM FAIRY... wins the game immediately and accumulates 15 points
+I_03: A player who manages to collect 5 DREAM FAIRY cards in their game wins the game immediately and earns 15 points.

 The WAKE-UP card

-J_01: The game ends when a player puts down the WAKE-UP card.
+J_01: The game ends when a player places the WAKE-UP card.

-J_02: A player must wait for his turn to play the WAKE-UP card.
+J_02: A player must wait for their turn to play the WAKE-UP card.

-J_03: The player who lays down the WAKE-UP card must have at least one dream.
+J_03: The player who places the WAKE-UP card must have at least one dream.

-J_04: A player who has the WAKE-UP card can also play it by indicating another completed player's dream.
+J_04: A player who has the WAKE-UP card may also play it by indicating another player’s completed dream.
 (5 points)

 DREAM FORMATION